fossas/fossa-cli/docs/references/experimental/path-dependency.md

 ## How are path dependencies different from vendor dependencies?

-Path dependencies, unlike vendor dependencies, can be either direct or transitive dependencies in the dependency graph, unlike [vendored dependencies](./../../features/vendored-dependencies.md).
+Path dependencies, unlike [vendored dependencies](./../../features/vendored-dependencies.md), can be either direct or transitive dependencies in the dependency graph.
 Furthermore, path dependencies are scoped to the project in FOSSA, as opposed to the entire organization.